charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

   groups:
   - view
 ```
-Logging in with the k8s-view-role matched against the RBAC user 'knobby'.
-But this user has
+Logging in with the k8s-view-role matched against the RBAC user 'knobby', but this user has
-no permissions, so the command failed.
+no permissions so the command failed.
 Create an RBAC Role and RoleBinding to grant permissions:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1